-Salt marsh monitoring data collected from the four New England National Estuarine Research Reserves (NERRs) from 2010 to 2017 were combined to form one homogeneous database.
+Synthesizing Monitoring Data to Improve Coastal Wetland Management Across New England – Salt marsh monitoring data collected from the four New England National Estuarine Research Reserves (NERRs) from 2010 to 2017 were combined to form one homogeneous database.
 These data were collected as part of the NERRs System Wide Monitoring Program (SWMP) to help manage local and regional salt marshes.
-The goal for this particular project was to synthesize the SWMP data from salt marshes and identify significant changes over time in plant species abundance and marsh surface elevation as distinct from natural annual variation and provide products to help guide syntheses in different regions.
+The goal for this project (NERRS Science Collaborative Project Page) was to synthesize the sentinel site data from salt marshes and identify significant changes over time in plant species abundance and marsh surface elevation as distinct from natural annual variation and provide products to help guide syntheses in different regions.
 As primary stakeholders, Reserve staff wanted to know if there were changes in their salt marshes and if such changes were reflected in the larger geography of New England.
+With funding by the NERRS Science Collaborative, Principal Investigator David Burdick and the rest of the project team developed a Fact Sheet and a Guide to Integrate Plant Cover from Two Different Methods: Point Intercept and Ocular Cover, and a How to Guide for Synthesizing NERRS Marsh Monitoring Data.

 Salt Marsh Biomonitoring: